zysuper/Thinkpad-X1-extreme-EFI/Release/readme.md

 <string>None</string>
 ```

-## 1.0.1 version
+## use apple native Bluetooth

-If you are using an Apple native network card, modify the boot-args of config.plist to add a shield for built-in
+1. If you are using an Apple native network card, modify the boot-args of config.plist to add a shield for built-in
    Bluetooth `HS14`.

 change USBPorts.kext/info.plist remove HS14 below: